concur1/pl_compare/README.md

 <details>
-<summary>Specify a threshold to control the granularity of the comparison for numeric columns.:heavy_plus_sign:</summary>
+<summary>Specify a threshold to control the granularity of the comparison for numeric columns. :heavy_plus_sign:</summary>

 ```python
 >>> import polars as pl